ISUgenomics/BCB660_2018/Syllabus.md

 # BCB660 Introduction to Next-Gen Sequencing Spring 2018

 Overview of next-generation sequencing data analysis including hands-on practice using computational tools to solve a variety of biological problems.
-Topics include: Quality Control, contamination analysis, Genome assembly, alignments, genome annotation, RNASeq and SNP analysis.
-Students will also learn UNIX commands, shell scripts and regular expressions need to run the tools.
-No prior knowledge of UNIX is required.
-Students will be provided access to high performance computing clusters to work on the data analysis.
+Topics include: Quality Control, contamination analysis, Genome assembly, alignments, genome annotation, RNASeq, Atac-Seq, ChIP-Seq and SNP analysis.
+Students will be able to work at their own pace and choose topics they are most interested in learning for the majority of the course.

+Prerequisite for this course is EEOB546X "Computational Skills for Biological Data" Students will be provided access to high performance computing clusters to work on the data analysis.

 #### Course Goals:
 Provide a hands-on experience in analyzing next-gen sequencing data.
 Students will understand various sequencing technologies and how to apply appropriate tools to analyze big data.

 #### Intended audience:
-Graduate students interested in gaining experience in high-throughput sequencing data analyses.
+Graduate students interested in gaining experience in ​a variety of ​high-throughput sequencing data analyses​ tailored to their needs.​

 | | |
 |---|---|